SanjanaGireesh/M1_Mar_2022/1_Requirements/README.md

  <br />➺  Risk of computer virus.

 # <ins> *Opportunities:*
- <br />➺ Collaborate with different healthcare organizations to knowledge share
+<br />➺ Direct sales - Many businesses use e-commerce for the direct selling of goods or services online

+<br />➺ Pre-sales - Can use your website for pre-sales activities and generate sales leads.

+<br />➺ Post-sales support.

+<br />➺Ensuring success.

- <br />➺ Develop healthcare programs and initiatives to drive more community outreach and engagement
+ <br />➺ Develop programs and initiatives to drive more community outreach.

  <br />➺ Increase funding for analytics and researching, including both staff and technology

- <br />➺   Create mentor programs
+ <br />➺   Create mentor programs.

 # <ins>*Threats:*

-<br />➺ Economic or political insecurity
+<br />➺ Economic or political insecurity.

-<br />➺ Policy and legislation changes that result in budget deficits
+<br />➺ Policy and legislation changes that result in budget deficits.

-<br />➺ Pressure to reduce costs while meeting expectations of universal healthcare coverage
+<br />➺ Pressure to reduce costs while meeting expectations of universal healthcare coverage.

-<br />➺ Increased competition from newly built hospitals
+<br />➺ Increased competition from newly built hospitals.

  # <ins>**HIGH LEVEL REQUIREMENTS:**